hashmapinc/DrillTest/README.md

 ## Documentation

-Currently only the Well API and wellbore apis are supported
+Currently only the Well API and Wellbore apis are supported

 The proposed capabilites endpoint is also supported.